 Chapter 11 as an Opening to the Negative Description

 Many have argued that the shift to negativity occurs only at the beginning of chapter 11.
 This position relies primarily on explicit statements in ch.
-11 that declare that ‘Solomon did what was evil in the sight of the Lord’ (1Kgs.
-11:6).
-It is reinforced by the fact that the story of the Queen of Sheba in ch.
+11 that declare that ‘Solomon did what was evil in the sight of the Lord’ (1Kgs 11:6).
+It is reinforced by the fact that the story of the queen of Sheba in ch.
 10 seems, at first reading, to present both Solomon and the queen in a positive light.
 The queen is impressed by the king and by his wisdom, his people, and even his God.
 The king, for his part, is an exemplary host, and their parting resembles that of two leaders concluding a particularly successful political summit.
 Further support for this view can be garnered from the textual block of chs.
 3–10.
 These chapters form a unified literary structure that includes detailed description of two encounters with Solomon.
 (Contrast, for example, the case of Hiram, the king of Tyre, who sends messengers to Solomon but does not personally meet with the king himself).
 The two encounters are placed at the opening and closing of the unit, thereby creating an aesthetically neat frame.

 The first encounter involves the two prostitutes, who are at the bottom rung of the social ladder.
 There, Solomon establishes his status as a judge, and as a wise, attentive, and beneficent leader of the society for which he is responsible (1Kgs 3:16–28).
 The second encounter is with the exotic queen who comes from a distant land to investigate the king, having heard rumors of Solomon’s extraordinary wisdom.
 On its surface, the aim of this second story appears to be to establish Solomon’s status as a world-renowned leader.
 The two stories not only share a focus on Solomon’s wisdom but also exhibit a particular concern with riddles.
 The first story features an overt riddle, which is to determine the identity of the mother of the surviving infant.
 Solomon solves this riddle, of course, and the readers are privy to both the riddle and its solution.
 The second story contains hidden riddles, as the reader is told that the queen ‘came to test him with hard questions (בחידות)’ (1Kgs 10:1), but Scripture does not record their content.
 In addition, both stories feature unnamed female figures whose primary significance lies in the social status that they represent and in their role as foils to highlight the figure of King Solomon.
 Thus, the encounters constitute a literary frame for the unit, unifying its structure, and directing the reader to see ch.
 10 as its culmination and conclusion.
 Chapter 10 therefore belongs within this positive description of Solomon’s reign.